 5. Sign Up for Google Attribution Testing

-Last but not least, every change you implement should be measured properly.
+Last but not least, every change you implement as part of PPC management services should be measured properly.
 To help you better analyze your PPC performance, in 2018 Google will be rolling out Google Attribution - a brand new solution based on machine learning to help you measure with more precision how each cent you spend pays off.
-You can expect it to give you a lot of insights for your campaigns, and here is why:
+You can expect it to give you a lot of insights for optimizing your PPC campaigns, and here is why:

 It is a cross-channel and cross-device: For those who run campaigns in search, display, and email, on desktop and mobile, it is always a challenge to determine which channel contributed more to the conversion and which device is more efficient.
 As Google claims, the new solution will bring together the data across channels and devices to give you a clear picture.